violazhong/violazhong.github.io/index.md

 - [LLM Hallucinations: An Internal Tug of War](https://violazhong.github.io/llm-hallucination-an-internal-tug-of-war/)

 ## My Experience
 Before moving to the US, I was part of the founding product and marketing team at [Smart Order](https://www.smartorder.ai/) in Hangzhou, China.
 I moved to NY to study data science in [NYU CUSP](https://engineering.nyu.edu/research/centers/cusp).
 After that, I spent a year as a research fellow with the [New York City Commission On Human Rights](https://www.nyc.gov/site/cchr/index.page), focusing on AI policy and fairness in machine learning.
-I play [Guqinist (a Chinese zither)](https://www.metmuseum.org/art/collection/search/500624).
+I play [Guqin (a Chinese zither)](https://www.metmuseum.org/art/collection/search/500624).
 I also practise [Chinese calligraphy](https://www.metmuseum.org/essays/chinese-calligraphy).

 ## Contact
 - **Email:** violazhng[at]gmail.com